blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 When I say that I know that Islam is harmful, even more than Muslims, I say it in a similar manner as I know that Alcohol is harmful even without drinking alcohol myself.
 Of course, moderate alcoholics do not pose a problem, but I can still know that if someone gets them to try something stronger, and being alcoholics, they are less likely to

 Hell, it is even realistic for Christianity.

+- Who all can be captives?
+	- Claim: Only females who fight can be captured
+	- Claim: Only men who fight can be killed.